sidney/ansel/src/tests/benchmark/README.txt

 1. open an image in darktable and apply whatever processing you desire

-2. copy the generated .xmp sidecar into src/tests/benchmark under the name 'darktable-bench-XYZ.xmp'
+2. copy the generated .xmp sidecar into src/tests/benchmark under the name 'ansel-bench-XYZ.xmp'

 3. run

-   darktable-bench -v XYZ
+   ansel-bench -v XYZ

    to apply your new sidecar to the standard image from the integration test suite (src/tests/integration/images/mire1.cr2).